 - Kosher salt and pepper to taste

 - Mix the two oils together.
-Bring a pot of heavily salted water to a boil, add the bergamot and parsley, and cook for 5 seconds.
-Remove the herbs with a hand strainer (I like a chinese spyder strainer) and place immediately in an ice bath.
-The bergamot will turn brown, don't worry, this is natural.
+Bring a quart of salted water to a boil, add the parsley and cook for 5 seconds.

-- In the bowl of a highspeed blender, add the garlic, lemon zest, lemon juice, water and herbs.
-Begin pureeing the mixture, drizzling in the oils until the sauce is pureed and very smooth.
+- Add the garlic, lemon juice, water, oregano and parsley to the blender.
+Begin pureeing the mixture, drizzling in the oils until the sauce is smooth and emulsified.

-- Double check the seasoning for salt and pepper, (it should be seasoned a bit from the blanching water already, but adjust until it tastes good) then transfer the finished sauce to a container and refrigerate.
+- Double check the seasoning for salt and pepper then transfer the finished sauce to a container, stir in the lemon zest and refrigerate.